cybercongress/cyber/episode-1.md

 cyberadmin: The Oracle starts from zero cyberlinks in Genesis.

-mastercyb: Clean as a baby's ass!
+mastercyb: Smooth as a baby's ass!

 cyberadmin: Damping factor - 0.8.
 Let them walk a bit.
 Rank calculation period - 5 blocks.
 Tolerance - 0.001.